 Bo advises clients on numerous types of debt and equity financing for their projects, including construction, permanent and mezzanine loans, participating financing and institutional joint venture investments and securitized mortgage and life insurance lender loans.
 He also works with clients in obtaining and closing on a variety of government-backed loans, including SBA and HUD financing.

-Bo works with his clients in the acquisition and disposition of income-based properties in tax-free exchanges under Section 1031 of the Internal Revenue Code.
+Bo works with the Firm's clients in the acquisition and disposition of income-based properties in tax-free exchanges under Section 1031 of the Internal Revenue Code.
 His work in this area includes the structuring and implementation of deferred, reverse and build-to-suit exchanges, as well as the formation and divesture of tenant-in-common (“TIC”) exchanges.

 Law Clerk to the Honorable Dickson Phillips, U.S. Court of Appeals, 4th Circuit, 1980-81